Zalatoris, Fitzpatrick survive beast of Open to share lead

 Masters champion Scottie Scheffler was not immune.
 The world’s No. 1 player looked to be pulling away when he holed a wedge from some 80 yards for eagle on the par-5 eighth.

 He was at 6 under and cruising until his wedge to a back pin on the 141-yard 11th hole bounced hard over the green and into deep rough.
 He took two to the green and two puts later was no longer leading.
-And it only got worse as three straight bogeys followed and he shot 71.
+And it only got worse as three straight bogeys followed and he shot 71 to end up two strokes behind

+“After that,” he said of his double bogey, “I didn’t really play that bad.
+I just made three bogeys in a row.
+I didn’t do anything that bad.
+It’s just U.S. Open.
+Things happen like that, and they happen quickly.”

-Seven of the top 12 players going into Saturday made at least one double bogey in strong wind and cool temperatures that made this sweater weather in June.
+Seven of the top 12 players going into Saturday made at least one double bogey.

 Rory McIlroy was not on that list.
 His was more of a slow bleed, mostly from a putter that wasn’t behaving.
 He made one birdie in his round of 73.